Govind Ballabh Pant Social Science Institute: Campus

-The campus is situated on the National Highway No, 2, also called the famous G.T.
+The campus is situated on the National Highway No. 2, also called the famous G.T.
 Road (also linking Allahabad to Varanasi).
 It is about 10 km. from Allahabad Junction Railway station and 1 km. from Triveni Sangam.
-The institute has a lush green and clean campus spread over 10 acres.
+The institute has a campus spread over 10 acres.
 It has its own water supply system.
-As a supportive measure for uninterrupted power supply, the institute has installed a 62.5 KVAelectricity generator.
+As a supportive measure for uninterrupted power supply, the institute has installed a 62.5 KVA electricity generator.

 Library

-The institute has a large and modern library that serves as a national collection of books, archival material, journals and recent documentation for studies and research and development, management and ethnography.
-The institute's library is recognized as a national centre of information and regional resource centre.
-It has over 50,000 books, archival material and documentation of studies and research in almost all social science disciplines and subscribes 150 national and international journals.
+The institute has a library that serves as a national collection of books, archival material, journals and recent documentation for studies and research and development, management and ethnography.
+It has over 50,000 books, archival material and documentation of studies and research in almost all social science disciplines and subscribes to 150 national and international journals.
 The library has access to INFLIBNET.
-It is fully air conditioned with huge hall for reading purposes with necessary facilities like computer, photocopier, microfilm reader etc.